davidok8/playing_with_mapillary/README.md

 Build the program
 -----------------

+**Continuous integration status**:
+Waiting for travis CI to react...

 To build the program, you will need CMake (http://www.cmake.org).
 We describe it for Linux and Mac OS X.

 ### Linux